Massey College, Toronto: Fellowships

-The former chancellor of the University of Cambridge (Prince Philip, Duke of Edinburgh) and the chancellor of the University of Oxford (Lord Patten of Barnes) both served as Distinguished Honorary Fellows.
+The former chancellor of the University of Cambridge (Prince Philip, Duke of Edinburgh) and the chancellor of the University of Oxford (Chris Patten) both served as Distinguished Honorary Fellows.
 The Chief of the Mississaugas of the New Credit First Nation (currently Chief Stacey LaForme) is the third honorary Senior Fellow.

 Governance

 Massey College operates as a charity that is legally registered with the Canada Revenue Agency charities directorate as The Master and Fellows of Massey College.
 The governing body of Massey College is its Governing Board, composed of 26 Senior Fellows and chaired by the elected member of the board, with the president of the University of Toronto and the dean of graduate studies both serving as ex officio members.
 Additionally, three other ex officio members are nominated to the governing board by the Massey Foundation.
 Massey College relies on income derived from its own endowments and endowments held for its purposes by the University of Toronto, supplemented by other income from its catering facilities and summer rental programs.

 The Visitor is the ceremonial and constitutional head of the college.
 Officers of the college, who report to the head of the college, include the bursar, the dean and the librarian.
 Junior Fellows and Senior Fellows are elected to their positions by the governing board at one of its quarterly meetings.
 The Quadrangle Society consists of individuals who are not fellows of the college, and serves as a bridge between Massey College and the non-academic community.

-Massey College is one of three exclusively graduate residential colleges in Canada which are modeled on the Oxbridge system, along with Green College and St. John's College, University of British Columbia; Massey College is the only one of the three that is self-governing.
+Massey College is one of three exclusively graduate residential colleges in Canada which are modeled on the Oxbridge system, along with Green College and St. John's College, University of British Columbia.
+Massey College is the only one of the three that is self-governing.